Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-An episiotomy is an incision between a woman's vagina and rectum that is sometimes made during a vaginal delivery.
-An episiotomy makes your vaginal opening larger, so your baby can be born faster and more easily.
+An episiotomy is an incision between your vagina and rectum made during a vaginal delivery.
+An episiotomy makes your vaginal opening larger.
+This allows your baby to be born more easily and quickly.
 An episiotomy may prevent skin and muscle tears around your vaginal area and rectum.

-Your caregiver makes a small cut between your vagina and rectum.
-The cut may be made downward toward your rectum, or sideways toward one of your legs.
-Your caregiver will close the cut with stitches after your baby is delivered.
+Your obstetrician will make a small incision between your vagina and rectum.
+The incision may be made downward toward your rectum, or sideways toward one of your legs.
+Your obstetrician will close the incision with stitches after your baby is delivered.

 What are the risks of an episiotomy?

-- Even with an episiotomy, you may still get a vaginal or rectal tear during the birth of your baby.
-An episiotomy may cause tissue weakness, which increases your risk for a tear the next time you give birth.
-After an episiotomy, you may get a bruise near your wound that feels hard or painful.
+- You may still have a vaginal or rectal tear during the birth of your baby.
+Your risk is higher for a tear the next time you give birth.
+You may develop a bruise near your incision that feels hard or painful.
 You may have swelling and your wound may bleed.
 You may feel pain when you have a bowel movement.

-- You may get a wound infection or abscess (infected pus pocket) under your skin.
-Your wound may break open and need to be closed again.
+- You may develop an infection or abscess (infected pus pocket) under your skin.
+Your incision may break open and need to be closed again.
 A fistula (abnormal tissue opening) may form between your rectum and vagina.
 A fistula allows gas and bowel movement to enter your vagina.
-You may get cellulitis, which is a skin infection in the area of your wound.
-An infection may lead to tissue death.
-This can be life-threatening.